Faculty Fellowship Opportunities

 Applicants should include the following in their materials (1250 words maximum, excluding CV):

 - Project description, its relevance to the fellowship theme, the specific work to be completed over the course of the fellowship, and its significance to the research and teaching mission of the university.
-Note: Non-tenure-track projects should emphasize the ways in which their engagement in the program will support their teaching.

 - Statement on how the applicant’s work would benefit directly from collaborative, interdisciplinary engagement with other colleagues, along with evidence of previous, effective collaborative work (at the RPW Center or elsewhere).